 In January 2002, pursuant to legislation enacted in 2000 and 2001, the Four Dam Pool projects were sold to The Four Dam Pool Power Agency, a joint action agency.
-The Agency's membership is composed solely of the utilities that purchase power from the Four Dam Pool projects.
+At the same time the Agency's membership was composed solely of the utilities that purchase power from the Four Dam Pool projects.
 Under the terms of the Sale, the Agency was assigned all of AEA's interest and assumed all of AEA's obligations in the Four Dam Pool projects and the Power Sales agreement.
 As part of the transaction, the remaining balance of debt owed to the State was forgiven.